 In 2015, with a SHRAB regrant from the Alabama Archives, we purchased necessary technology to centralize the collection, heretofore, spread amongst various media.
 Our ephemera collection numbers nearly 800 objects and is organized chronologically.
 A finding aid was created by SLIS student Lindsey Reynolds interviewing me, creating provenance for the contents of over 500 folders.
 Then, the audio was turned over to another SLIS student - Michael Mitchell - for transcribing.
 Lindsey Reynolds created our finding aid from that transcription.
 When the BBRM website was first created in 2016 by our webmaster, Emily Bibb, the finding aid was one of its first uploads.
 We were learning a new vocabulary - and methodology as well… that of library science.

 Emerging as a museum collection with a distinct character and purpose, our identity was being redefined by its community members – interviewees, object donors and volunteers.
 We were emerging as a collection of collections – announcers, performers, political figures and authors, all with some connection to Birmingham.
 Public presentations and performances at state based and local universities and high schools, as well as local libraries, were a self reflexive evaluative tool for us.

-In 2018, the IMLS assisted again in our uploading an extensive Ephemera Collection, completed in August, 2019 in time for the Bicentennial Celebration of the State of Alabama.
-Our collections will be accessible via Alabama Mosaic and curatorial space will begin construction at the Carver Theatre in Birmingham in the Spring of 2021.
+Also in 2018, the IMLS assisted us again in our uploading of an extensive Ephemera Collection - completed in August, 2019 - in time for the Bicentennial Celebration of the State of Alabama.
+Our collections also became accessible via Alabama Mosaic, a statewide clearinghouse site for organizations focusing on Alabama history and culture.